What strategies can teachers use to support these children?

 - Arrange for a few children who speak the same language to be in a small group together

-- Systematically teach English speakers to effectively communicate with their DLL peers.
+- Systematically teach English speakers to effectively communicate with their EL peers.
 By doing so, teachers can increase the likelihood that the interactions are successful and rewarding for all.
 Teachers can systematically teach English-speaking peers to:

 - Initiate interaction by making eye contact, asking him or her to play, or offering a toy or material (e.g., “Come play with us!”)